pradeephubgit/appsignal-docs/source/elixir/installation/umbrella.html.md

 to `use Appsignal.Phoenix` in your application’s endpoint file.
 If you have multiple nested Phoenix applications, use the module in each.

+-> If you include `use Plug.Builder` or any other module that redefines the `call/2` function, make sure to place the `use Appsignal.Phoenix` line after that.

 ```elixir
 defmodule AppsignalPhoenixExampleWeb.Endpoint do
   use Phoenix.Endpoint, otp_app: :appsignal_phoenix_example